 - 4 tablespoons unsalted butter

-- In a medium bowl, mix sugar, cornstarch and salt together, then add to it ½ cup milk and whisk smooth.
+- In a medium bowl, mix sugar, cornstarch, and salt together, then add it 1/2 cup milk and whisk smooth.

 - In a small bowl mix egg yolks, then add them to the mixture and blend until creamy.

-- In a small sauce pan, heat the remaining milk to a simmer. (small bubbles around edge, not a full boil)
+- In a small saucepan, heat the remaining milk to a simmer. (small bubbles around the edge, not a full boil)

 - Slowly pour the heated milk into the egg mixture while whisking constantly.
 Allowing the egg mixture to slowly heat to temper the eggs so they don't scramble.

-- Place the mixture into the saucepan and heat on medium low heat whisking until it comes to a boil and is smooth and creamy.
-This takes about 5 minute.
+- Place the mixture into the saucepan and heat on medium-low heat whisking until it comes to a boil and is smooth and creamy.
+This takes about 5 minutes.